Darwin's frog: Loss of tadpoles in metamorphosis

+Territoriality

 R. darwinii exhibit rare behavior in terms of territoriality and parental care.
 In anuran species, parental care and territoriality are positively related.
 In R. darwinii, there is high parental care due to the ingestion of tadpoles by fathers.
 However, there is low territoriality exhibited by these R. darwinii males.
 In fact, neither females nor males of R. darwinii have been observed guarding eggs.
 These observations of R. darwinii were used to further develop the relationship between territoriality and parental care by establishing the role of oviposition defense.
 These observations suggest that anurans will exhibit territoriality with parental care if they defend oviposition sites.

 Threats

-Rhinoderma darwinii has been shown to be highly susceptible to Batrachochytrium dendrobatidis infection.
-The amphibian disease chytridiomycosis, caused by Batrachochytrium dendrobatidis fungal infection, is also a probable factor.
+Rhinoderma darwinii has been shown to be highly susceptible to the amphibian disease chytridiomycosis, caused by Batrachochytrium dendrobatidis fungal infection.

-Rhinoderma darwinii seems to be less affected by chytridiomycosis when compared to other amphibians.
-However, Chytridiomycosis can still infect and kill R. darwinii.
+While R. darwinii seems to be less affected by chytridiomycosis when compared to other amphibians, chytridiomycosis can still infect and kill R. darwinii.
 Previous studies have supported the idea that chytridiomycosis could be somewhat responsible for the decrease in R. darwinii populations observed in Chile and Argentina.

-In recent years, studies have shown that R. darwinii have shown variation in Batrachochytrium dendrobatidis infection across populations.
-In populations where there were high Bd infection rates, there are observed to be higher population growth rates.
-Similarly, in populations with low Bd infection rates, there are observed to be lower population growth rates.
-Populations with higher Bd infections rates seemed to have the highest reproductive rates.
-This means that even though many individuals are dying of Bd infection, there are more individuals being born.
-There exists a positive relationship between Bd infection rate and the number of juvenile individuals for R. darwinii.
+In recent years, studies have shown that R. darwinii have shown variation in chytridiomycosis infection across populations.
+In populations where there were high infection rates, there are observed to be higher population growth rates.
+Similarly, in populations with low infection rates, there are observed to be lower population growth rates.
+Populations with higher infections rates seemed to have the highest reproductive rates.
+This means that even though many individuals are dying of infection, there are more individuals being born.
+There exists a positive relationship between infection rate and the number of juvenile individuals for R. darwinii.

-This odd feature of Bd infection and R. darwinii population growth prompted further investigation.
+This odd feature of chytridiomycosis infection and R. darwinii population growth prompted further investigation.
 The explanation for this observation is termed the "parasite-induced plasticity" hypothesis.
 This hypothesis says that individuals will devote more resources towards reproduction as opposed to survival.
 This increased devotion towards reproduction takes place over a single generation.
 This plasticity is beneficial to the infected individual because the infection will take over at some point so until that point the individual will try to have as many offspring as possible.